-The idea for this combination comes from a very talented Mexican chef who owns an upscale restaurant in Santa Barbara.
+The idea for this guacamole recipe came from a very talented Mexican chef who owns an upscale restaurant in Santa Barbara.
 The pomegranate seeds add a spectacular, tart crunch to this otherwise mild dip.
 I serve this dip with blue corn chips, which add a splash of color and are higher in antioxidants than yellow chips.

 BENEFITS: Avocados are full of monounsaturated fats, which help protect the skin from the aging effects of the sun.
 The anthocyanins in pomegranates have anti-inflammatory effects and have been linked to helping reduce the risk of cardiovascular disease, cognitive decline and cancer.
 Blue corn chips provide even more anthocyanins.